lingui/js-lingui/website/docs/tutorials/react.md

 ```

 See the difference? [`Trans`](/docs/ref/react.md#trans) component receives `id` and `message` props with a message in ICU MessageFormat syntax.
-We could write it manually, but it's just easier and shorter to write JSX as we're used to and let macros to generate message for ourselves.
+We could write it manually, but it's just easier and shorter to write JSX as we're used to and let macros generate the message for us.

-Another advantage of using macros is that all non-essential properties are dropped in the production build.
+Another advantage of using macros is that all non-essential properties are excluded from the production build.
 This results in a significant reduction in the size footprint for internationalization.

 ```jsx
 // NODE_ENV=production